Internet Resources for Law School Applicants

 - Planning Your Public Interest Career (sponsored by Harvard Law School)

-Minority Applicants and Law Students
+Underrepresented Applicants and Law Students

 - American Bar Association Legal Opportunity Scholarship